-- Sunoco, LLC ("Sunoco LLC"), a Delaware limited liability company, primarily distributes motor fuel in more than 40 states and territories throughout the East Coast, Midwest, South Central and Southeast regions of the United States.
-Sunoco LLC also processes transmix and distributes refined product through its terminals in Alabama, Arkansas, Florida, Indiana, Illinois, Maryland, New Jersey, New York, Texas and Virginia; - Sunoco Retail LLC (formerly Sunoco Property Company LLC) ("Sunoco Retail"), a Pennsylvania limited liability company, owns and operates retail stores that sell motor fuel and merchandise primarily in New Jersey and distributes motor fuel in Puerto Rico.
-Sunoco Retail also leases owned sites to commissioned agents who sell motor fuels to the motoring public on Sunoco Retail's behalf for a commission; - Aloha Petroleum LLC, a Delaware limited liability company, distributes motor fuel and operates terminal facilities on the Hawaiian Islands; and - Aloha Petroleum, Ltd. ("Aloha"), a Hawaii corporation, owns and operates retail stores on the Hawaiian Islands and leases owned sites to commission agents who sell motor fuels on Aloha's behalf for a commission.
+- Sunoco, LLC ("Sunoco LLC"), a Delaware limited liability company, primarily distributes motor fuel in more than 40 states throughout the United States.
+Sunoco LLC also processes transmix and distributes refined product through its terminals in over 15 states. - Sunoco Retail LLC ("Sunoco Retail"), a Pennsylvania limited liability company, owns and operates retail stores that sell motor fuel and merchandise primarily in New Jersey.
+Sunoco Retail also leases owned sites to commission agents who sell motor fuels to the motoring public on Sunoco Retail's behalf for a commission. - Aloha Petroleum LLC, a Delaware limited liability company, distributes motor fuel and operates terminal facilities on the Hawaiian Islands. - Aloha Petroleum, Ltd. ("Aloha"), a Hawaii corporation, owns and operates retail stores on the Hawaiian Islands and leases owned sites to commission agents who sell motor fuels to the motoring public on Aloha's behalf for a commission. - Peerless Oil & Chemicals, Inc. ("Peerless"), a Delaware corporation, is a terminal operator that distributes fuel products to over 100 locations primarily within Puerto Rico.

-Sunoco LP purchases motor fuel primarily from independent refiners and major oil companies and distributes it throughout the East Coast, Midwest, South Central and Southeast regions of the United States, as well as Hawaii to:
+Sunoco LP purchases motor fuel primarily from independent refiners and major oil companies and distributes it throughout the United States, including Hawaii and Puerto Rico, to:

-- 76 company owned and operated retail stores; - 504 independently operated commission agent locations where Sunoco LP sells motor fuel to customers under commission agent arrangements with such operators; - 6,897 retail stores operated by independent operators, which are referred to as "dealers" or "distributors," pursuant to long-term distribution agreements; and - approximately 1,800 other commercial customers, including unbranded retail stores, other fuel distributors, school districts and municipalities and other industrial customers.
+- 75 company-operated retail stores; - 476 independently operated commission agent locations where Sunoco LP sells motor fuel to customers under commission agent arrangements with such operators; - 6,828 retail stores operated by independent operators, which are referred to as "dealers" or "distributors," pursuant to long-term distribution agreements; and - approximately 1,600 other commercial customers, including unbranded retail stores, other fuel distributors, school districts and municipalities and other industrial customers.